ANNUAL DEN ROOFTOP PARTY

 Please see last year’s party video.

-A feast of the senses includes 20 Japanese guest chefs from southern Japan serving signature ramen, and street food called Yatai, the soul food of Japan also found at festivals across Japan, along with Japanese sake and beer.
+A feast of the senses includes 20 Japanese guest chefs from southern Japan serving signature ramen and street food called Yatai, the soul food of Japan, and also found at festivals across Japan.
+We’ll be serving Japanese sake, wine, beer, shochu cocktails and soft drinks.

 There will be food and drink stations on the rooftop of the garage, directly across the street from OTOTO, a half block south of Sushi Den and Izakaya Den.